Politics of Vietnam: Communist Party of Vietnam

-In 2021, General Secretary of the Communist Party, Nguyen Phu Trong, was re-elected for his third term in office, meaning he is Vietnam's most powerful leader in decades.
+In 2021, General Secretary of the Communist Party, Nguyen Phu Trong, was re-elected for his third term in office.
+In July 2024, General Secretary Nguyễn Phú Trọng died and was succeeded by Tô Lâm.
+In January 2026, Tô Lâm was re-elected as general secretary of the Vietnam's Communist Party for the next five years by the party congress.

 Congress

 The National Congress is the party's highest organ.
 The direction of the Party and the Government is decided at the National Congress, held every fifth year.
 The Central Committee is elected by the National Congress.
 Delegates vote on policies and candidate posts within the central party leadership.
 Following ratification of the decisions taken at the National Congress, the National Congress dissolves itself.
 The Central Committee, which is elected by the National Congress every fifth year, implements the decisions of the National Congress in the five-year period.
 Since the Central Committee only meets twice a year, the Politburo implements the policies of the National Congress.